ntwalibas/blog/_drafts/2023-07-20-variational-quantum-eigensolver.md

 Our goal will simply be finding the ground state energy (zero-point energy) of the given Hamiltonian.

-We care about the ground state energy because in nature the most stable state of a physical system will be its ground state.
+We care about the ground state energy because it corresponds to the energy of any system close to absolute zero.
 It is true that sometimes we care about excited states of a system but in this tutorial we won't worry about that.

 We begin by justifying why VQE works.
-Then justify we why a classical optimizer is necessary to find the ground state.
+Then we see why a classical optimizer is necessary to find the ground state energy.
-Having grounded ourselves -- pun intended -- we tie all the different parts required to make VQE work in some sort of template and offer a little more explanation via a diagram.
+Having grounded ourselves -- pun intended -- we tie all the different parts required to make VQE work in some sort of template.
 Last, we code a couple of examples to see if simulations match theoretical predictions.

 ### The measurement postulate
-Let $H$ be an observable representing the total energy of the system.
+Let $H$, the Hamiltonian, be the observable representing the total energy of the system.
 By the spectral theorem $H$ has spectral decomposition:

 {% katexmm %}